-- 1. Step 1: Identification of accounts eligible for capital relief under credit risk mitigation. - 2.
-Step 2: Assess the value of the exposure and the eligible collateral. - 3.
-Step 3: Adjust the value of the eligible collateral in respect of the supervisory haircut in terms of currency mismatch and other eligibility requirements. - 4.
-Step 4: Compare the adjusted value of the collateral with the outstanding exposure. - 5.
-Step 5: The value of the eligible CRM is the lower of the adjusted value of the collateral and the outstanding exposure. - 6.
-Step 6: Plot the eligible CRM in the appropriate category of credit risk.
+- Step 1: Identify the accounts eligible for capital relief under credit risk mitigation. - Step 2: Assess the value of the exposure and the eligible collateral.
+The value of the eligible collateral is the lower of the face value of the instrument or the outstanding amount of exposure - Step 3: Adjust the value of the eligible collateral in respect of the supervisory haircut in terms of currency mismatch and other eligibility requirements. - Step 4: Compare the adjusted value of the collateral with the outstanding exposure. - Step 5: The value of the eligible CRM is the lower of the adjusted value of the collateral and the outstanding exposure. - Step 6: Plot the eligible CRM in the appropriate category of credit risk.